ibm-cloud-docs/cloud-pak-data/getting-started.md

 Choose a storage class:
 - EnduranceFileStorage - This option uses the storage class `ibmc-file-gold-gid` to install Cloud Pak for Data.
 For more information, see [Endurance Storage](https://cloud.ibm.com/docs/FileStorage?topic=FileStorage-about#provisioning-with-endurance-tiers).
 You can use the same storage class while provisioning the instances of services.
 - PerformanceFileStorage - This option uses the storage class `ibmc-file-custom-gold-gid` to install Cloud Pak for Data.
 For more information, see [Performance Storage](https://cloud.ibm.com/docs/FileStorage?topic=FileStorage-about#provisioning-with-performance).
 You can use the same storage class while provisioning the instances of services.
-- Portworx - This option uses the storage class mentioned in [Storage considerations](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/plan/storage_considerations.html).
-You can use the storage class mentioned in the service instance creation documentation when you provision instances of services.
+- Portworx - This option uses the storage class that is mentioned in [Storage considerations](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/plan/storage_considerations.html).
+You can use the storage class that is mentioned in the service instance creation documentation when you provision instances of services.

 Specify which services to install when you install {{site.data.keyword.cpd_full_notm}}: